 SSRS Dashboard Reports

-In this article, we will show you the step by step approach to create SSRS dashboard reports that holds a different kind of reports with an example.
-For this SSRS Dashboard example, we are going to use the Shared Data Source, and Shared Dataset.
+In this article, we will show you the step-by-step approach to creating SSRS dashboard reports that hold a different kind of reports with an example.
+For this SSRS Dashboard example, we are going to use the Shared Data Source and Shared Dataset.

 -- Query that we use in Dashboard